-Leakages are the root cause of instability in business finance.
+Leakages are the root cause of instability in a lab business management system.
 In a laboratory business, there is a particular profit margin planned every month, through which a potential ROI is estimated.
-However, in a system that has leakages, the financial flow of your business remains disturbed affecting the profits and the ROI.
-Hence, as decision-makers, it is essential that we know what leakages exactly are, and how we must tackle them to maintain a healthy business flow in your company.
+The financial flow of your business disrupts by leakage in the system.
+This can have a negative effect on profits and ROI analytics.

-What are leakages and how to identify them?
+What are the laboratory challenges and how to identify them?

-Leakages are mainly the unaccounted gaps in the management system that directly affects business costs.
-When untraced, they can be a potential threat to the organization’s revenue generation program.
-This is why you must identify them and plug them.
+Common Challenges in Lab ROI are mainly the unaccounted gaps in the management system that directly affects lab cost.
+When untraced, they can be a potential threat to the lab business management.
+This is why you must identify the laboratory errors and plug them.

-We must utilize technology as an advantage in our lab business to identify these leakages.
-A lab information system that allows end-to-end management & tracking of lab operations, finance, and inventory is necessitated.
+We must utilize technology as an advantage in our laboratory business to identify these laboratory challenges.
+A lab information system that allows end-to-end management & tracking of lab operations, finance, and lab inventory is necessitated.

 Such a system allows you to